What organizational design challenges will retailers face in 2021?

-Retailers are likely to face a number of organizational design challenges arising from difficult market conditions, new customer behaviour and workforce changes
+Retailers are likely to face a number of organizational design challenges arising from difficult market conditions, new customer behavior and workforce changes.

 Still, many know they’ll face more disruption and adversity in 2021 as punishing market conditions caused by government restrictions and economic recession persist.
 That said, slow decision making and being unable to adapt quickly because of sluggish planning processes and poor data availability have also contributed to the plight of the retail sector this year.

 What’s apparent is there’s zero margin for error in how retailers run their business from now on.
 Organizational design, workforce planning and scenario modeling will have to be spot on and done fast.
 As much as the market and economic conditions may test them, in 2021 retailers will need to get the business side right or the administrators will come knocking.

 So, from an organizational design perspective, we see 3 major trends that will affect how retailers respond to extreme business challenges to give themselves the best chance of survival.

 It’s abundantly clear that consumer behavior has changed.
 Thanks to the Coronavirus pandemic, more people are shopping online than ever before.
 In 2020, many retailers rapidly scaled their digital operations to bring in online revenue and offset big losses from stores.
 In 2021, as expectations for personalized service grows, retailers will need to reorganize so they can provide agile, responsive customer service.

 Only those retailers with a test-learn-iterate approach to business planning will be able to respond quickly enough to market disruption, making them more resilient in the face of uncertainty.
 Ultimately, this is an organizational design challenge grounded in a willingness to reconsider entrenched business principles.